How to Make a Classic ForceField

 Now that you have access to the Roblox Studio application, you are going to see something similar to my screen below:

-If you are seeing it, you are in one of the categories where you can select any sandbox to create your Roblox project, from a simple rectangle from templates made by the teams from Roblox Corp.
+If you are seeing it, you are in one of the categories where you can select any sandbox to create your Roblox project, from a simple rectangle, from templates made by the teams from the Roblox company.

-I will select the first option called “Baseplate”, which includes a spawn point for users and a large rectangular floor for walking around.
+I will select the first option called “Baseplate”, which features a part where your character will appear after entering the sandbox called “SpawnPoint”, and a large rectangular floor for walking around.
 You can choose a different option if you prefer, as the choice is optional and the results will be the same in the end.

 Step 3: Open StarterPlayer on the Explorer tab

-The Explorer tab allows us to add any feature from the listed services that will assist us in creating and storing codes and, visually, enhancing the project.
+The Explorer tab allows us to add any feature from the listed services that will assist you in creating and storing codes and, visually, organizing and enhancing the project.
 For example, if we want to add a geometry, it should be placed under the Workspace service.
+As for the Properties tab, it is a way to modify the configurations of anything that will impact your project, from changing the colors of the geometry to changing the gravity from the Workspace service, for example.

-Since we are dealing with the Explorer tab, leave the Properties tab untouched, and let’s open the service called “StarterPlayer”.
+You will be dealing with the Explorer tab.
+Leave the Properties tab untouched, and let’s open the service called “StarterPlayer”.
 To do that, with your cursor, click on the arrow pointing to the name of the service:

 image